SquareBracketAssociates/Booklet-PharoVirtualMachine/Part1-InterpreterAndBytecode/4-Interpreter/theInterpreter.md

 	^self frameStackedReceiverOffsetNumArgs: (self frameNumArgs: theFP)
 ```

-The following figure shows the stack after a return instruction: the three interpreter variables have been restored destroying the callee frame.
+Figure *@return@* shows the stack after a return instruction: the three interpreter variables have been restored destroying the callee frame.
-In the caller's frame, the stack values representing the receiver and arguments have been popped, the return value has been pushed.
+In the caller's frame, the stack values representing the receiver and arguments have been popped, and the return value has been pushed.

 ![The stack before and after a return instruction.%anchor=return](figures/interpreter_return.pdf)